 The quake not only devastated the town physically, but socially, with 45 families leaving Meckering on the day, never to return.
 Many more were to follow.

 One thing which surprised me when doing research for my book, is discovering that Western Australia is home to one of the largest fault lines in the world, the Darling Fault, an (oxymoronic) monster stretching 1,000 kilometres from Albany to Shark Bay.

 Despite its size, the Darling Fault has not experienced a significant event in recorded history.
 However to the west of the Fault lies the South West Seismic Zone.
 This area boasts the majority of Australia’s seismic activity, with more than 6,000 recorded earthquakes in the past 50 years, including the horror of the Meckering quake.

 In Perth, the impact of the Meckering quake was significant despite the distance.
 Houses and buildings across the city shook, the Kwinana Freeway cracked, and there was damage to the Physics Building at UWA.
-The Subiaco pub originally had a spire on top of the corner tower, but damage caused by the quake forced the owners to have the top removed.
+The Subiaco pub originally had a spire on top of the corner tower, but damage caused by the quake made it unstable and forced the owners to have it removed.

 Do you have memories of the 1968 Meckering quake?

 Thanks to the Australian Earthquake Engineering Society for providing permission to use the images in this article.